 Page 491L25

-An SU beamformer is an EHT STA that sets the SU Beamformer subfield in the EHT PHY Capabilities Information field in the EHT Capabilities element it transmits to 1.
+(#12686) An SU beamformer is an EHT STA that sets the SU Beamformer subfield to 1 in the EHT PHY Capabilities Information field in the EHT Capabilities element it transmits. (#11660) If the maximum number of transmit spatial streams supported by the EHT STA is less than 4, the EHT STA may set the SU Beamformer subfield to 1 in the EHT PHY Capabilities Information field in the EHT Capabilities element it transmits.
+If the maximum number of transmit spatial streams supported by the EHT STA is 4 or greater, the EHT STA shall set the SU Beamformer subfield to 1 in the EHT PHY Capabilities Information field in the EHT Capabilities element it transmits.Page491L33

-Page491L33

 An MU beamformer is an EHT AP that sets at least one of the following MU beamformer subfields(#4488): MU Beamformer (BW ≤ 80 MHz), MU Beamformer (BW = 160 MHz), and MU Beamformer (BW = 320 MHz) to 1 in the EHT PHY Capabilities Information field in the EHT Capabilities element it transmits.
-A non-AP EHT STA shall set all three MU beamformer subfields, MU Beamformer (BW ≤ 80 MHz), MU Beamformer (BW = 160 MHz), and MU Beamformer (BW = 320 MHz) subfields, to 0.
-An MU beamformer is also an SU beamformer and shall set the SU Beamformer subfield.
+A non-AP EHT STA shall set all three MU beamformer subfields, MU Beamformer (BW ≤ 80 MHz), MU Beamformer (BW = 160 MHz), and (#11661) MU Beamformer (BW = 320 MHz) subfields to 0. (#10814) (#12008) (#12539) (#11662) (#13950) An MU beamformer is also an SU beamformer and shall set the SU Beamformer subfield to 1 in the EHT PHY Capabilities Information field in the EHT Capabilities element it transmits.

 Page491L38

-An SU beamformee is an EHT STA that sets the SU Beamformee subfield in the EHT PHY Capabilities Information field in the EHT Capabilities element it transmits to 1.
+(#12687) An SU beamformee is an EHT STA that sets the SU Beamformee subfield to 1 in the EHT PHY Capabilities Information field in the EHT Capabilities element it transmits.
 A non-AP EHT STA shall set the SU Beamformee subfield to 1.
 An EHT AP may set the SU Beamformee subfield to 1.

 P492L05

-The bandwidth (partial or full) of the feedback solicited by an EHT beamformer from an EHT beamformee depends on the Partial BW Info subfield in the STA Info field identifying the EHT beamformee in the EHT NDP Announcement frame, the bandwidth of the EHT NDP Announcement frame, and the operating bandwidth of the EHT beamformee.
-The bandwidth of the EHT NDP Announcement frame and the EHT sounding NDP shall be the same.
+The bandwidth (partial or full) of the feedback solicited by an EHT beamformer from an EHT beamformee depends on the Partial BW Info subfield in the STA Info field identifying the EHT beamformee in the EHT NDP Announcement frame, (#12553) the bandwidth of the PPDU carrying the EHT NDP Announcement frame, and the operating bandwidth of the EHT beamformee. (#12554)The bandwidth of the PPDU carrying the EHT NDP Announcement frame and (#13951) the subsequent EHT sounding NDP shall be the same.

 P492L11

-Full bandwidth SU, MU or CQI feedback refers to the feedback mode where the feedback RU or MRU size indicated in the Partial BW Info subfield of the EHT NDP Announcement frame spans all the available bandwidth within an EHT beamformee’s operating bandwidth.
-Partial bandwidth SU, MU or CQI feedback refers to the feedback mode where the feedback RU or MRU size indicated in the Partial BW Info subfield of the EHT NDP Announcement frame spans part of the available bandwidth within an EHT beamformee’s operating bandwidth.
+(#12558) Full bandwidth SU, MU or CQI feedback refers to the feedback mode where the feedback RU or MRU size indicated in the Partial BW Info subfield in the STA Info field identifying the EHT beamformee in the EHT NDP Announcement frame spans all the available bandwidth within an EHT beamformee’s operating bandwidth. (#12559) Partial bandwidth SU, MU or CQI feedback refers to the feedback mode where the feedback RU or MRU size indicated in the Partial BW Info subfield of the EHT NDP Announcement frame spans a part of the available bandwidth within an EHT beamformee’s operating bandwidth.

-If the EHT beamformee’s operating bandwidth is larger than or equal to the bandwidth of the EHT sounding NDP, the available bandwidth is the entire PPDU bandwidth of the EHT sounding NDP when puncture is not applied and is the entire occupied PPDU bandwidth of the EHT sounding NDP when puncture is applied.
+(#11276) (#12560) If the EHT beamformee’s operating bandwidth is larger than or equal to the bandwidth of the EHT sounding NDP, the available bandwidth is the entire PPDU bandwidth of the EHT sounding NDP when preamble puncturing is not applied on the PPDU and is the entire occupied PPDU bandwidth of the EHT sounding NDP when preamble puncturing is applied on the PPDU.